jingweimo/academic-kickstart/content/post/2025SPIE/index.md

 ---
-title: We delievered six presentations sensing/automation for food qualilty and specialty crop production on the 2025 SPIE Defense + Commerical Sensing Conference.
-Stay tuned to our conference papers to be posted by the SPIE soon.
+title: We delievered six presentations on sensing/automation for food qualilty & specialty crop production on the 2025 SPIE Defense + Commerical Sensing Conference.
-subtitle:
+subtitle: Stay tuned to our conference papers to be posted by the SPIE soon.

 # Summary for listings and search engines
 # summary: "